HazmiHazim/ump-student-grab/README.md

 ```

 ## Configuration for mobile app (Client)
-**Im using flutter for the mobile app. so there are some configuration need to do.**
+**I'm using flutter for the mobile app. so there are some configuration need to do.**

 1. Open the client folder in seperate window.
 ```
 cd YOUR-PATH-TO-PROJECT\ump-student-grab\client
 ```
-2. Copy sample env file and change configuration according to your need in ".env" file.
+2. Copy sample env file and change configuration according to your need in `.env` file.
 ```
 cp .env.example .env
 ```
 3. Change the `APP_DOMAIN` and `APP_PORT`.
-- **Note** The `APP_DOMAIN` should be your PC's IP address.
+- **Note**: The `APP_DOMAIN` should be your PC's IP address.
 To find it:
  - Open your terminal in your pc, type `ipconfig`.
 Copy the IPv4 Address under `Wireless LAN adapter Wi-Fi`.
-- **Note** Ensure your mobile device and PC are on the same network; otherwise, the app won't work.
+- **Note**: Ensure your mobile device and PC are on the same network; otherwise, the app won't work.
-4. Update the Google Maps API key:
+4. Update the Google Maps API key

 **For Android**
 - Go to `android/app/src/main/AndoirdManifest.xml` and replace `YOUR_GOOGLE_MAP_API_KEY` with your key.
 (Search google how can i get google map api key) (Dont expect semua nk kene suap)
 ```